vmmc2/The-Complete-2022-Web-Development-Bootcamp/Section 32 - Authentication and Security/README.md

 * __Heroku has its own way of storing environment variables which involves the use of a dashboard to do so.__

 ## Level 3 - Hashing Passwords
+* The idea behind Hashing is more complex (and also more secure) than the idea behind encryption/decryption.
+* __The whole problem with encryption and decryption is that, even though one can generate a very complex encryption/decryption system, such system will be dependent of a key, that is used to retrieve the original content from a encrypted messsage.__
+* __This means that a hacker, with enough free time, might be able to discover the key and then compromise our whole system.__
+* __But how Hashing solve this problem?
+The process of Hashing consists of applying a Hashing function to the original message.
+Through this process, we obtain a hash as a result.
+But you might ask yourself "How do we get the original content back?" and I answer you "That's the neat part.
+You don't".
+Hashing functions are one-way only.
+This means that we can take an original message and get its hash but not the other way around.__
+* __In order to check if a user entered the correct password, we do not check the original content of the password.
+We chech the obtained hashes from the Hashing of the password.__
+* __In order to deal with this new level of security, we must use a new JS package called md5.
+This package can be installed through the command line by the following command: ```npm install md5```.__

 ## Level 4 - Salting and Hashing Passwords with bcrypt